As of next month I will have been on Twitter for five years. In social media terms, that’s an eternity.

 In terms of Australia, SocialMediaNews.com.au estimates Twitter has about 2.11 million users.
 While this figure is dwarfed by Facebook’s user base of 11+ million Aussies, we need to remember that Twitter is public, real-time – and its users tend to be more connected and influential online than most.

-Here are five things I’ve learned from being on Twitter these past five years:
+Here are some things I’ve learned from being on Twitter these past five years.

 If your view of Twitter is shaped by the mainstream media, then it’s likely to be a narrow one.
 If you believe what you read in the tabloid press, then you probably think Twitter is out of control – a place where everyone is out to hurt everyone else.